JaguarIdentification/Jaguar_ID_classification/README.md

 This repository includes:

-- A user-facing app to identify jaguars, hosted on HuggingFace Spaces.
+- A user-facing app to identify jaguars, hosted on Hugging Face Spaces.
-- A curated dataset of jaguar images, hosted on HuggingFace.
+- Tools to produce a [curated dataset of jaguar images](https://huggingface.co/datasets/jaguaridentification/jaguars), hosted on Hugging Face.
 - An upcoming Kaggle competition to encourage further research and development.

 ---